tetedacier/pommodoro-sapper-app/README.md

 npm run cy:run # run test in headless mode npm run cy:open # run test with cypress tooling opened
 ```
+## Principle

+This app allow you to track what your achievement.
+You first define your goal and run each of them through the tracker.

 ## Structure, bundler, mode and sapper instruction